 3. Timely Screening for Allergies

-One of the most crucial things to do for a prompt treatment and recovery is to get timely screening for the allergy.
+One of the most crucial things to do for prompt treatment and recovery is to get timely screening for the allergy.
 Get checked with your doctor if you notice the slightest of symptoms of allergies.
 These may include a running nose, itching, rash, watery eyes, breathing difficulties and hives.
 If the allergy continues to progress without treatment, it may cause vomiting as well.

 A total IgE antibody test can rapidly tell you if you have an allergy.
 The big limitation to this test is that it does not specify what kind of allergen it is that triggers the reaction.
 To investigate the allergen, an allergen-specific IgE test is available.